secrecthide/LC-TerminalGamepad/README.md

 ## 1.1.0
 + Added a config file.
-+ You can now change mod colors.
++ You can now change mod colours.
 + You can now add commands from other mods.

 ## 1.0.9